Weijiang-Xiong/Spot_Fetch_a_Drink/README.md

 This is the repository for Project Spot Fetch a Drink at Aalto University.

-In this project, we are going to develop a voice command functionality for the [Spot Robot](https://www.bostondynamics.com/spot), the package has been tested on
+In this project, we are going to develop a voice command and object detection functionality for the [Spot Robot](https://www.bostondynamics.com/spot), the package has been tested on

 - Ubuntu 18.04 with ROS Melodic
 - Ubuntu 20.04 with ROS Noetic